CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 25.Ti=Confidential Information

-25.1.sec=The Employee must only use any Confidential Information for the benefit of the Employer and the Employer’s business and not use it for the Employee’s personal benefit or the benefit of any other person without the Employer’s express consent.
+25.1.sec=The Employee must only use any Confidential Information for the benefit of the Employer and the Employer's business and not use it for the Employee's personal benefit or the benefit of any other person without the Employer's express consent.

 25.2.sec=The Employee must take all reasonable steps to prevent the unauthorised disclosure or use of any Confidential Information.